fenago/apache-solr/lab_guides/Lab_2.md

   --------------------------------- ----------------------------------------------------------------- ---------------------------------------------------------------------------------------------

 ### server
 This directory contains an instance of the
 Jetty servlet and a container setup to run
 Solr.
 Given here is the `server` directory layout:

 -  `server/contexts`: This contains
     the Jetty web application deployment descriptors
     required by the Solr web app.
 -  `server/etc`: This contains
     Jetty configurations and has an example SSL keystore.
 -  `server/lib`: This has Jetty and other third-party libraries that are needed.
 It has folder `ext`; any external JAR you want you can keep there.
 -  `server/logs`: This has the
     Solr log files.
 -  `server/solr-webapp`: This contains files used by the Solr server.
-As Solr is not a Java web application, don\'t edit the files in this directory.
+As Solr is not a Java web application, don't edit the files in this directory.
 -  `server/solr`: This is the
     default `solr.home` directory where Solr will create the core directories.
 It must contain `solr.xml`.
 -  `server/resources`: This must
     contain configuration files such as various Log4j configurations (`log4j.properties`) required for configuring Solr
     loggers.
 -  `server/scripts/cloud-scripts`: This is the
     command-line utility for working with ZooKeeper when we are running Solr with SolrCloud mode.
 You can check out `zkcli.sh` or `zkcli.bat` for usage
     information.
 -  `server/solr/configsets`: Contains various
     directories; they contain configuration options
     essential for running Solr.
 -  `_default`: This has some bare
     minimum configurations, with the options of field guessing and managed schema turned on by default so as to start indexing data in Solr without having to design any schema upfront.
 Schema management can be done via the REST API as you refine your index.
 -  `sample_techproducts_configs`: This has
     example configurations that show many
     powerful features based on the use case of building a search solution for tech products.

-Now that we have a detailed idea about Solr\'s directory and file structure, let us get acquainted with running and configuring Solr for our needs.
+Now that we have a detailed idea about Solr's directory and file structure, let us get acquainted with running and configuring Solr for our needs.
 Running Solr
 ------------------------------